 Others in the household do not need to isolate themselves or quarantine.
 However, they should not have contact with the infected person and they are advised to follow protocol for Special Precaution.

 Isolation is no longer compulsory in Iceland, even if people have been diagnosed with COVID-19.
 However, it is recommended that people isolate themselves for at least 5 days, or for as long as symptoms are severe, and then follow the rules on special precautions for an additional two days.

 From the time the first COVID-19 infection was diagnosed in Iceland, at the end of February in 2020, until all infection prevention measures were discontinued at the end of February 2022, people who were diagnosed with COVID-19 were obliged to go into isolation to prevent the spread of the disease.

-Isolation is a stricter measure than quarantine and places, therefore, increased requirements on the person in isolation, in excess of on the person in quarantine.
+Isolation was a stricter measure than quarantine and therefore placed greater demands on the person in isolation than those that applied to people in quarantine.

 Detailed guidelines for isolating in the home were issued, where it was specified, amongst other things, that a person in isolation needed a private bedroom and preferably a private bathroom and to have as little contact with others as possible.
 Ideally, there would be full separation from other household members and strict infection prevention measures implemented, such as disinfecting all contact surfaces and ventilating.